ostarov/Algorithms_KhAI/README.md

 Algorithms_KhAI
 ===============

-Here you can findall the materials and references from KhAI trainings
+Here you can find all the materials and references from KhAI trainings

 (at least notes from lectures, so it's defiinetely better to attend meetings for real stuff!)